 In some circumstances it may prove necessary to install some kind of water treatment to kill harmful micro-organisms or to remove or lower the level of a particular substance.

 Examples of water treatment include:

-• reverse osmosis filters to remove aluminum or nitrate
+- reverse osmosis filters to remove aluminium or nitrate

 You, your family and visitors to your home or business all have a right to expect clean, safe drinking water.
 Private water supplies can pose a threat to health unless they are properly protected and treated.
 Contamination may not be detectable by smell, taste or colour so you may not be able to tell if the water is safe.